esl/elixirconf-eu-jekyll/_tickets/example copy.md

 ### INCLUDED

-- Live access to all talks
+- Live access to all talks in three tracks
 - Access to the conference app
 - Access to live Q&A sessions
 - Online networking via app